bagder/log/README.md

 ## Happened this week

 - Nova 2021 was an online GitHub star conference that ran Monday/Tuesday this week.
-I browsed it casually since it was awkard time zone wise and I feel that a lot of what GitHub works on these days are not things that concern me much.
+I browsed it casually since it was awkward time zone wise and I feel that a lot of what GitHub works on these days are not things that concern me much.